 - NEW: Carnegie Observatories has released color images of Hubble's Famous M31 VAR! plate.

 Plate Retrieval Policy

 The plate collection is intended for scientific research purposes by accredited professional astronomers only.
-Initial inquiries about a particular plate or plates should be directed to Cindy Hunt.
+Initial inquiries about a particular plate or plates should be directed to Kit Whitten.
 Please keep in mind that there is no staff directly dedicated to the collection.
 We will try to locate plates in a timely manner, but do not have the capacity for broad searches or assisting in research.
 In some circumstances it may be possible to arrange for site visits by astronomers who wish to come to Pasadena and access the collection with the oversight of Observatories' staff.